CFA® Financial Statement and Analysis

 What Is the CFA Level 3 Financial Statement Analysis?

-There is no distinct study session or readings for CFA Level 3 Financial Statement Analysis.
-It is one of several foundational topics that the CFA Level 3 exam tests implicitly, while focusing on Portfolio Management.
+There is no distinct readings for CFA Level 3 Financial Statement Analysis.
+It is one of several foundational topics that the CFA Level 3 exam tests implicitly while focusing on Portfolio Management.

 Study Tips for the CFA Financial Statement Analysis